 Advancing More Equitable Human Services Policies and Programs

-Just as equity has long been at the heart of AIR’s work, so has continuous improvement.
-Our methods and approaches for data collection, evaluation, technical assistance, and knowledge dissemination are evolving to better meet the needs of individuals, families, and communities.
+Equity and continuous improvement have long been at the heart of AIR's work.
+Our rigorous methods and approaches to data collection, evaluation, technical assistance, and knowledge dissemination are evolving to better meet the needs of individuals, families, and communities.

-In collaboration with our partners, government leaders, and field experts, AIR has worked to strengthen the evidence base, provide evidence-backed equity resources, and support equal access to programs that can help people and communities thrive.
+In collaboration with our partners, AIR is working to strengthen the evidence base, provide research-backed equity resources, and support equal access to programs that can help people thrive.

 Post-Pandemic Academic Recovery